Date/Location: | May 6, 2012 – Lake San Antonio, Bradley, CA |

 Mile 4 is 7:46.
 Well, even splits are good but it sure feels like I'm moving faster than my watch says.
 Remember, it's a gift!

 Mile 5 is 7:50.
 Oh man, I'm at the top of Lynch.
 It's downhill now...yeah!
-I push hard and smile in 120505_wf_olympic_robin_finsihsatisfaction.
+I push hard and smile in satisfaction.
 I couldn't have asked for a sweeter race!
 Wow!
 Again, I wasn't passed at all!
 I might have a pack of girls ahead of me in my age group but I don't care.
 This was amazing and I wouldn't change it!

 Will I see my family at the finish?
 As I round the final corner and enter the finish chute, I don't see them.
 Oh man, I cannot wait to share all of this with them.
 I look up and thank God!
 I cross the finish line!
 Woo-who!
 Awesome!